astropy/astropy-APEs/APE17.rst

 The original APE proposing the creation of astropy-helpers (`APE 4`_) was accepted in June 2014.
-Since then, the state of the Python packaging ecosystem has changed significantly, with advances such as binary wheels that can be provided for all major platforms, tools such as `tox`_ and `setuptools_scm`_, and more recently support for `PEP 517`_ and `PEP 518`_ (in pip 19.0 or later), and many incremental updates and new features to `setuptools`_ (in setuptools 30.3 or later).
+Since then, the state of the Python packaging ecosystem has changed significantly, with advances such as binary wheels that can be provided for all major platforms, tools such as `tox`_ and `setuptools_scm`_ which are now stable and mature, and more recently support for `PEP 517`_ and `PEP 518`_ (in pip 19.0 or later), and many incremental updates and new features to `setuptools`_ (in setuptools 30.3 or later).
 The purpose of this APE is to show how by relying on these tools, we can significantly simplify the packaging for astropy and all the affiliated packages and other packages using astropy-helpers, and remove the need for astropy-helpers altogether in pure-Python packages.

 Detailed description
 --------------------